Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 - As I was working through the site I changed the background colours around several times.
 I eventually settled on what I felt was most appealing, which includes background images on the repertoire and gallery page sections.
 - Due to the fixed navbar, there was an overlap when I clicked each in page link.
 This [Stack Overflow link](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) helped me solve the issue.
 - There was an issue with overlapping text on the home page when viewed on a landscape mobile.
 To solve this I used trial and error with Chrome Dev Tools and eventually came to the solution of removing the height of the background container and placing top and bottom padding on the header.
+- The promo video has been cropped to help with the speed of the site.
+- The background image for the home page has been compressed multiple times to try and speed up the site.

 ### Feature To Improve